-SCLK falling edge (command byte completed), the MSB of the channel data is restarted on DOUT.
+To read channel data in this mode (register format). the first three bits of the command byte to be shifted into the device are 001.
+The MUL bit must be set because this command is a multiple byte read.
+The remaining bits are don't care but must be clocked to the device.
+During this time, ignore any data that appear on DOUT until the command completes.
+These data should be ignored.
+Beginning with the eighth SCLK falling edge (command byte completed). the MSB of the channel data are restarted on DOUT.
 The user clocks the data on the following rising edge of SCLK.
-A total of 40 SCLK transitions complete the data read operation.
+A total of 32 SCLK transitions complete the data read operation.
 Unlike the direct read mode, the channel data can be read during a DRDY transition without data corruption.
-This mode is recommended when DRDY is not used and the data is polled to detect for the occurrence of new data or when CS is tied low to avoid the necessity for an SPI timeout that otherwise occurs when reading data directly.
-This option avoids conflicts with DRDY, as shown in Figure 58.
+This mode is recommended when DRDY is not used and the data are polled to detect for the occurrence of new data or when $\overline{CS}$ is tied low to avoid the necessity for an SPI timeout that otherwise occurs when reading data directly.
+This option avoids conflicts with DRDY, as shown in Figure 45.